Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 The "Soak and Seal" Method

-The gold standard for eczema skin care:
+Gold standard for eczema skin care:

 Step 1 - Soak: